Stone Hill Library Page.

 The Stone Hill School Library's resources are chosen for the students,staff and faculty.
 Resources are chosen to support the Cranston Public School curriculum and to engage and excite students ages K- Grade 5.
 Resources include books, periodicals, DVD's, digital books, and online databases.

-In addition, the Library has one classroom sized facility, a smart board, a projector, six tables, and 10 desktop computers.
+In addition, the Library has one classroom sized facility, a smart board, a projector, six tables, and computers.
 The facility is available for use by the school community per approval from the school Principal.

 The Library has a fixed schedule of classes.
 Curriculum integration and collaboration are supported by the library.
 The Library also offers on-line databases, as well as Internet access.
 The Library webpage and LibGuide address is: http://guides.rilinkschools.org/stonehill provide access to the on-line catalog, selected online databases through the RILINK Consortium, various curriculum resources and intergrations, and numerous links to recommended Internet resources.